philzook58/bap-notes/README.md

 The simplest way to run it is

-`bap /bin/true --run --run-entry-points=main --primus-print-observations=exception`
+`bap /bin/true --run --run-entry-points=main --primus-print-observations=exception,pc-change`

 For more options
 `bap --help | grep -C 10 run`